teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 -  how to define a view using DDL
 -  how to define a translator override to support native queries
 -  how to define a second vdb that reuses (extends) another vdb
--  how to define a materialized VIEW using DDL and load the external materialized table

 This example uses the H2 database, which is referenced as the "accounts-ds" data source in the server,